Macon Violence Prevention Grant Program

 Geographic Restrictions

 Grant applicants must be based in Macon-Bibb County.
 In addition, projects and services must also be carried out in Macon-Bibb County.
-Priority will be given to programs that will work in the areas of the County that have the highest crime rates.
+Priority will be given to programs that will work in the areas of the county that have the highest crime rates.

 Required Documents